The Tax Disputes and Litigation Review: Portugal

 Having said this, regarding the practical application of double tax treaties, domestic law does foresee specific procedural requirements destined to establish exactly how non-resident taxpayers are required to prove their entitlement to treaty benefits.
 This typically is done through specific standardised forms that are to be certified by foreign tax authorities to attest the corresponding tax residence and other relevant facts and circumstances such as beneficial ownership of income.56

 Likewise, EU law provisions prevail over domestic tax law and may be invoked directly by taxpayers.

 Areas of focus

-Significant investments made in the tax administration software and important legislative measures obliging businesses to upgrade and harmonise invoicing and accounting procedures to a point that the tax authorities may virtually access these in real time enabled in recent years a particularly efficient fight against the shadow economy.
+In recent years, significant investments made in the tax administration software and important legislative measures obliging businesses to upgrade and harmonise invoicing and accounting procedures to a point where the tax authorities may virtually access them in real time enabled a particularly efficient fight against the shadow economy.